Merrick Classic canned dog food receives the Advisor’s top rating of 5 stars.

 The Bottom Line

-Judging by its ingredients alone, Merrick appears to be an above average canned dog food.
+Judging by its ingredients alone, Merrick Classic canned dog food looks like an above-average wet product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.